yum update -y

 OK, it’s done.

-This artical was originally published to OSC, but I don’t know why it was in censorship.
+This article was originally published to OSC, but I don’t know why it was in censorship.